LaunchAcademy/adjutant/README.md

 generates a new lesson folder, based on a supplied title, and prompts you for tags and vimeo identifiers as applicable.

-It is intended to maek the process of writing a new lesson easier!
+It is intended to make the process of writing a new lesson easier!

 ## Installation